-1.70 Tailoring input/output functions in the C and C++ libraries
+1.12 Tailoring input/output functions in the C and C++ libraries

 The input/output library functions, such as the high-level fscanf() and fprintf(), and the low-level fputc() and ferror(), and the C++ object std::cout, are not target-dependent.
-However, the high-level library functions perform input/output by calling the low-level ones, which themselves call the system I/O functions, which are target-dependent.
+However, the high-level library functions perform input/output by calling the low-level ones.
+These low-level functions call system I/O functions that are target-dependent.